La Dani

 La Dani (born 1991) is a Spanish singer, actor, and hairdresser.

 Life and career

 Daniel Fernández Pozo was born in 1991 in Málaga.
 Self-identified as a non-binary person upon being introduced to the term by Alex de la Croix at age 20, La Dani never felt a woman and being a male had always bothered them "very much".
 Prior to that point, La Dani self-identified as a maricón.

 In 2020, La Dani released the album debut Banana Split, followed by Greatest Hits (2021), and the EP Xiaomi (2023).

 La Dani acting performance's as Dani in Love & Revolution (2023) obtained a nomination for the Goya Award for Best New Actor and a Feroz Award for Best Supporting Actor in a Film.

-In 2024, La Dani was announced as the host of the 12th Feroz Awards gala, to be celebrated in Pontevedra.
+In 2024, La Dani was announced as the host of the 12th Feroz Awards gala.